12th Ave | 11th Ave | 10th Ave |

 Society for the Prevention of Cruelty to Animals.
 In 2005,

-modernized and expanded above the second floor.
+modernized and expanded above the third floor.

 |